cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 - When the External input/stimulus ext_sig_i is provided by the APB_GPIO.
 - START bitfield in the REG_TIM[0-3]_CMD is set to '1'and  STOP bitfield in the REG_TIM[0-3]_CMD is set to '0', then all the timer and its sub modules are made to active.

-This input signal is processed by the APB Advanced Timer according to the CSR configurations.
+This input signal is processed by the APB ADVANCED TIMER according to the CSR configurations.
 Use the T[0-3]_COUNTER bitfields in the respective REG_TIM[0-3]_COUNTER to read the values of counter for each timers.
-According to the CSR configurations, APB Advanced Timer has 4 Timer modules and maximum of four independent 4-bit PWM outputs are generated which are parsed to the I/O MUX.
+According to the CSR configurations, APB ADVANCED TIMER has 4 Timer modules and maximum of four independent 4-bit PWM outputs are generated which are parsed to the I/O MUX.

 Stop the Timer: